LaravelDaily/Vue-Car-Parking-App-Demo/docs/Lesson 14 - Delete vehicle.md

 </template>
 ```

-Congratulations, you just have just finished implementing full functionality for user's vehicles.
-But let's not stop there, and move forward to next lesson and implement parkings.
+Congratulations, you just finished implementing full functionality for users' vehicles.
+But let's not stop there, move forward to the next lesson and implement parking.